miranda-hawkes/induction-tutorials/Building-A-RESTful-API-With-Scala-Play/Part2.md

 2. Add placeholders for the remaining three controller methods using the same structure

+### Do a commit
+Now is probably a good time to make a commit.
+Run your (placeholder) tests first, then commit your changes and push to GitHub.

 ### Checking the response HTTP status
 To run tests against specific methods in the controller, we will use the `TestApplicationController` and simply call the methods directly.
 Add the following imports: